psd-tools/psd-tools/docs/index.rst

 Supported:

 * Read and write of the low-level PSD/PSB file structure;
-* Raw layer image export;
+* Raw layer image export in NumPy and PIL format.
-* ICC profile handling for sRGB images.

 Limited support:

 * Composition of basic pixel-based layers by normal blending;
 * Composition of fill layer effects;
+* Vector masks;
 * Editing of some layer attributes such as layer name;
-* Blending modes except for dissolve and lighter/darker colors.
+* Blending modes except for dissolve;
+* Drawing of bezier curves.

 Not supported:

-* Bitmap image export;
 * Editing of layer structure, such as adding or removing a layer;
+* Composition of adjustment layers;
 * Composition of layer effects;
-* Composition of adjustment layers;
-* Drawing of bezier curves;
 * Font rendering.

 .. toctree::
     :caption: Package reference